Jan89/openhab2/addons/binding/org.openhab.binding.knx/README.md

 | errorsall|Number|The number of errors that occurred on the KNX bus since the start of the binding|
 | errors5min|Number|The number of errors that occurred on the KNX bus during the last 5 minutes|

-### *ga* Thing Channels

-The *ga* Thing supports *string*, *switch*, *number*, *datetime*, *contact*, *dimmer* channels that are respectively compatible with String, Switch, Number, ...
-Item Types

 ### *generic* Thing Channels of Things defined by the end-user

 Different kinds of Channels are defined and can be used to group together Group Addresses.
-All Channel types share two configuration parameters: *read*, an optional parameter to indicate if the 'readable' group addresses of that Channel should be read at startup (default: false), and *interval*, an optional parameter that defines an interval between attempts to read the status group address on the bus, in seconds (default: 0)
+All Channel types share two configuration parameters: *read*, an optional parameter to indicate if the 'readable' group addresses of that Channel should be read at startup (default: false), and *interval*, an optional parameter that defines an interval between attempts to read the status group address on the bus, in seconds.
+When defined and set to 0, the interval is ignored (default: 0)

 For specific configurations reference is made to the *generic.xml* ESH-INF file of the source distribution.
 For example, the *statusswitch* Channel type defines two configuration parameters: *switchGA*, the group address in x/y/z notation to toggle the switch, and *statusGA*, the group address in x/y/z notation to read the switch status.
 Since it is about a switch, the DPT does not have to be defined, e.g. it is supposed to be 1.001.
 For example, the *number* Channel type is used to define Channels to read/write ordinary Numbers.